ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

 ## Treasury Invariants:
    - **T1**: The Grant Fund's `treasury` should always be less than or equal to the contract's token balance.
+   - **T2**: The Grant Fund's `treasury` should always be less than or equal to the Ajna token total supply.

 ## Standard Funding Mechanism Invariants